The best iPhone and smartphone tripods: for long exposures, night shots and selfies

 Flexi legs have their limits

-For those who can't decide between a rigid-leg or flexi-leg iPhone tripod – here's both in one!
-The Benro TablePod Flex Kit cunningly conceals flexible legs inside its rigid carbon fibre legs, meaning you can swap from one configuration to the other in moments.
-In testing, we were impressed by the build quality of this tabletop tripod – the materials feel premium and moving parts have a reassuring smoothness.
-It delivers all the stability you could want, and folds up so small that it's easy to sling in a bag and take everywhere with you.
-It's pricier than other options, but if your budget extends to triple digits, this is a superb iPhone tripod – with clamp included.
+For those who can't decide between a rigid-leg or flexi-leg phone tripod – here's both in one!
+The Benro TablePod Flex Kit cunningly conceals flexible legs inside its rigid carbon fiber legs, meaning you can swap from one configuration to the other in moments.
+In testing, I was impressed by the build quality of this tabletop tripod – the materials feel premium and the moving parts have a reassuring smoothness.
+It delivers all the stability you might want and folds up so small that it's easy to sling in a bag and take everywhere with you.
+It's pricier than other options, but if your budget extends to triple digits, this is a superb smartphone tripod – and comes complete with a clamp included.

 See the full Benro TablePod Flex review